 Nihari is a popular stew from the Indian subcontinent, that is made with shank meat and bones.
-This delicacy with its roots in the Mughlai cuisine is especially common in Pakistan, North India and parts of India with a larger Muslim population.
+This delicacy with its roots in the Mughlai cuisine of Old Delhi and Awadh, is especially common in North India, Pakistan and parts of India with a larger Muslim population.

 Traditionally, braised shanks were slow-cooked overnight with bones, onions and spices, turning it into a breakfast feast by morning.
-The meat is meltingly soft and falling apart into the rich and silky gravy.
-It is then devoured with fresh baked naan.
+The meat is meltingly soft, falling apart into the rich and silky gravy.
+It is then devoured with fresh baked naan, khameeri roti or phulka.

-Although enjoyed year round, this beef stew can be a real treat in winter time.
-You can say that this braised beef shanks recipe is the Osso Buco of the orient!
+Nalli nihari is a delicacy that is cooked with bones, and the marrow is scooped out and added back to the stew, making it richer.
+Although enjoyed year round, nihari can be a real treat in winter time.
+You can say that this braised beef shanks stew recipe is the Osso Buco of the orient!

-Large chunks of fall-off-the bone tender beef shanks in a velvety rich gravy is a sure keeper.
+Large chunks of fall-off-the bone tender beef shanks in a silky rich gravy is a sure keeper.
 One of the easiest delicacies ever!

-Beef Shanks, Bones, Onion, Oil, Spices, Ginger, Garlic, Whole Wheat Flour (Atta), Green Chilies, Cilantro
+Shank Meat, Bones, Onion, Oil, Spices, Ginger, Garlic, Durum Whole Wheat Flour (Atta), Green Chilies, Cilantro

-- Shank Meat: Most often, beef is used and that is my favorite for this recipe.
-But you can also use lamb, goat or even chicken.
-For chicken, use leg quarters.
+- Shank Meat: Traditional nihari recipes use lamb or beef shanks.
+In north America, beef is the popular choice for this recipe.
+But you can also use lamb, goat or chicken leg quarters and adjust cooking times.

-- The beef shank meat is cut in large 3 inch pieces.
-Butchers from the Indian subcontinent and some halal meat shops are familiar with the Nihari meat cut.
-If you do not have access to such grocers, then try finding shank cross-cuts used for making the Italian Ossobuco.
+- Nihari Meat Cut: The beef shank meat is cut in large 3 inch pieces.
+Butchers from the Indian subcontinent and halal meat shops are familiar with this meat cut.
+If not, try finding shank cross-cuts used for making the Italian Ossobuco.

 - Bones: Try to use marrow bones.
 Ask your butcher for some extra bones when you shop for meat shanks.
 It will give you the perfect Nihari taste.
 If not, try to use some bone broth as the cooking liquid.
 Adjust the amount of bones used, if the meat cuts already have some bone in it.

-- I rarely ever use ready made spice blends, but this stew is the only exception, where a small amount of the Popular Shaan Nihari mix can add an interesting taste sometimes.
-But use only a tiny bit along with the homemade spice blend, otherwise it is very hot.
+- Ready Made Spice Mix: Typically I don't use store bought blends, but this stew is an exception, where a small amount of the popular Shaan nihari mix can add an interesting taste sometimes.
+Use only a tiny bit with the homemade spice blend, as it is very hot and salty.

-- Dont let the long list of spices deter you.
-That is the only big effort in this recipe, and you can make it in bulk.
-The spices are available for a good price at Indian grocery stores or online.
+- Don't let the long list of spices deter you.
+That is the only big effort in this recipe.

 - Brown the meat, onions, ginger garlic paste very well.
 Don’t skimp on the spices and other aromatics.